ingeniala/heybluekata/README.md

 * Enable automation.
 * Facilitate the selection of COTS (Commercial off the Shelf) solutions.

-In the case of Hey Blue, we defined a reference architecture based on the work of the [W3 consortium](https://www.w3.org/2013/socialweb/presentations/krebs1.pdf), with a few extensions of our part to cover specific requirements about produc, storefront and enterprise needs.
+In the case of Hey Blue, we defined a reference architecture based on the work of the [W3 consortium](https://www.w3.org/2013/socialweb/presentations/krebs1.pdf), with a few extensions of our part to cover specific requirements about product, storefront and enterprise needs.

 The figure 4 shows the reference architecture for social network, which define the business responsibilities associated with the Hey Blue case.